yduf/yduf.github.io/_posts/2025-06-05-MessagePack.md

 title: MessagePack
 published: true
 tags: serialization protobuf json
+excerpt_separator: <!--more-->
 ---
-> MessagePack is an efficient binary serialization format.
-It lets you exchange data among multiple languages like JSON.
+> MessagePack is an efficient binary serialization format. <!--more--> It lets you exchange data among multiple languages like JSON.
 But it's faster and smaller.
 Small integers are encoded into a single byte, and typical short strings require only one extra byte in addition to the strings themselves. - [Home](https://msgpack.org/)

 see also
 - [CBOR](https://en.wikipedia.org/wiki/CBOR) - Concise Binary Object Representation